-Gymnema for weight loss
+Gymnema for Weight Loss

 Curbs cravings, appetite.
-Not only does the herb reduce the sensation of sweetness, which can help stop sugar cravings and lessen the allure of high-sugar and high-calorie foods, but it may also curb appetite in general.
+Not only does the herb reduce the sensation of sweetness, which can help reduce sugar cravings and lessen the allure of high-sugar and high-calorie foods, but it may also curb appetite in general.
 Researchers examined the effect of gymnema on people who were fasting.
 Those who took the herb one hour before being offered food ate less than the control group.

 Lessens weight gain from high-fat diet.
 In one study, rats were given high fat diets to induce obesity.
 Rat who were given a saponin-rich fraction of a gymnema sylvestre extract ate less and had significantly decreased body weight.

 Benefits cholesterol.
 Research also shows that Gymnema sylvestre improves the ratio of HDL to LDL cholesterol.